actor // singer // songwriter // new yorker

 I've been lucky enough to have been given a few honors.
 This year, I was selected to receive the 2019 Roger Sturtevant Musical Theater Award through Actor's Equity Foundation for which I am very grateful to the casting directors of Casting Society of America and the members of Actor's Equity Foundation.

-I attended The Boston Conservatory as an Ivy and Fran Scricco Scholar and during my time at school, I was approved for The Entrepreneurial Grant to study abroad with Kristin Linklater at her voice centre in Scotland.
+I attended The Boston Conservatory as an Ivy and Fran Scricco Scholar and during my time at school, I was selected for The Entrepreneurial Grant to study abroad with Kristin Linklater at her voice centre in Scotland.